When You’re Injured In A Motorcycle Accident

 Motorcycle insurance is not required in Florida, with some exceptions.
 Florida law requires riders who have caused crashes and been charged with certain motor vehicle violations to purchase and keep bodily injury and property damage liability coverage for three years.
 Also, motorcyclists above the age of 21 who want to ride without a helmet are required to carry $10,000 of medical payments coverage.

 To drive a 50cc or more motorcycle or three-wheeled vehicle in Florida, you must have a motorcycle endorsement on your driver’s license.
 To get a motorcycle endorsement, you must be at least 16 years of age; have at least a Class E driver’s license; complete a 15-hour basic motorcycle rider course; pass vision and hearing tests; and pass a driving test on your motorcycle.

-The attorneys at Tuttle Law have experience representing motorcyclists who have been injured in crashes caused by inattentive, negligent, and aggressive drivers.
+The attorneys at Tuttle Larsen, P.A. have experience representing motorcyclists who have been injured in crashes caused by inattentive, negligent, and aggressive drivers.
 If you have been injured in a motorcycle accident, we can get you compensation for your medical expenses, lost wages, pain and suffering, and the property damage to your motorcycle.

 Legal Help For Your Accident

-The personal injury lawyers of Tuttle Law, P.A., are proud to serve victims suffering from personal injuries in Indian River, Brevard, and St. Lucie counties.
+The personal injury lawyers of Tuttle Larsen, P.A., are proud to serve victims suffering from personal injuries in Indian River, Brevard, and St. Lucie counties.
 Call us today at 772-563-0032 or fill out our quick contact web form to schedule your initial free consultation.